Dimers on Riemann surfaces II: conformal invariance and scaling limit: Universality of cycle rooted spanning forests

 \end{lemma} \begin{proof} This follows from the definition. \end{proof} \begin{lemma} Conditioned on $V_k, X_{\tau_{k+1}}$ and $\cY^{\tau_{k}}$, the law of $X[\theta_k,\tau_{k+1}]$ is a random walk from $V_k$ conditioned to first hit $p(N)^c \cup A_k \cup \partial \cup \cZ_k$ at the point $X_{\tau_{k+1}}$. \end{lemma} \begin{proof} This lemma follows from the definition since conditioned on $V_k, X_{\tau_{k+1}}$, the law of $X[\theta_k,\tau_{k+1}]$ is uniform over all random walk trajectories starting at $V_k$ and ending at $X_{\tau_{k+1}}$ which do not intersect $A_k \cup \partial \cup \cZ_k$ or leave $p(N)$ except at $X_{\tau_{k+1}}$. \end{proof} Clearly, if in the algorithm above we have $\partial = \partial \Gamma^\d$, the resulting curve $ \cY = \cup_{k\ge 1} \cY^{\tau_k}$, either intersects $\partial \Gamma^\d$ or forms a noncontractible loop (this terminates with probability one).
 We can now repeat the above algorithm this time taking $\partial$ to be $\partial \Gamma^\d$ together with the curve $\cY$ discovered in the previous step.
 Repeating this algorithm until all vertices of $\Gamma^\d$ are in $\partial$, this generates a random oriented subgraph of $\Gamma^\d$ which by the generalisation of Wilson's algorithm (Section \ref{sec:Wilson}) has the same law as an oriented CRSF of $\Gamma^\d$.
 The above procedure then gives a convenient breakdown of each step of Wilson's algorithm into a Markov chain that is going to have a nice continuum description.

 There is one small caveat.
 We need to show the following:

-\begin{lemma} After every step of the above algorithm (i.e. after a full running of the Markov chain until termination), $\tilde M \setminus \tilde \partial$ is simply connected. \end{lemma} \begin{proof} At the first step, recall that every component of $(\partial \Gamma^\dagger)^\d$ is a noncontractible loop by assumption.
+\begin{lemma} After every step of the above algorithm (i.e. after a full running of the Markov chain until termination), {every connected component of} $\tilde M \setminus \tilde \partial$ is simply connected. \end{lemma} \begin{proof} At the first step, recall that every component of $(\partial \Gamma^\dagger)^\d$ is a noncontractible loop by assumption.
 It is shown in the appendix of \cite{BLR_Riemann1} that every component of the lift of a noncontractible loop is a bi-infinite simple path (this is a deterministic fact coming from Riemannian geometry).
-Furthermore these paths connect two boundary points of $\partial \D$ in the hyperbolic case, and go to infinity in a particular direction in the torus case.
-Since after sampling a branch of the CRSF, either a path connecting to $\tilde \partial $ is added or a noncontractible loop is formed, simple connectedness of $\tilde M \setminus \tilde \partial$ is maintained (one can think of a path connecting to $\partial \Gamma^\d$ to be a path connecting to $(\partial \Gamma^\dagger)^\d$ stopped at the mid-edge to justify this topological argument). \end{proof}
+Furthermore these paths connect two boundary points of $\partial \D$ in the hyperbolic case, and go to infinity in a particular direction in the torus case. {Also note that in one step of the algorithm (say starting from $v\in M\setminus \partial$) we add either a simple path from $v$ to $\partial$ or a non-contractible simple loop disjoint from $\partial$, together with a simple path from $v$ to it.
+Call $\cY$ the added path.
+In the former case any component of $p^{-1}(\cY)$ has to be a simple path from some $\tilde v \in \tilde M \setminus \tilde \partial$ to $\tilde\partial$ so this cannot create any non-simply connected component.
+In the latter case, a component of $p^{-1}(\cY)$ will be the union of a simple path connecting two boundary points of $\partial \D$, together with simple paths attached to it.
+This will divide the connected component of $\tilde v$ in exactly two new components, both of which are simply connected.} \end{proof}